 The grant requested should be appropriate for the type, stage and scale of research proposed.
 TRGS projects should develop and test a low cost and sustainable process for delivering the intervention.

-Applications that were not funded in previous rounds may reapply but must submit on Round 7 application forms and meet all requirements for Round 7.
+Applications that were not funded in previous rounds may reapply but must submit using Round 8 application forms and meet all requirements for Round 8.